fresabananas/Adachi_Rei_Kigurumi/readme.md

 ### Overview

-This repository is meant to help document my successes and failures as I attempt to DIY an Adachi Rei animegao mask.
+This repository is meant to help document my successes rand failures as I attempt to DIY an Adachi Rei animegao mask.

 Some features I want to incorporate into the mask: